 Visiting the campus certainly helped me make my decision.
-While I initially attended an open day to look at the facilities (mainly the teaching labs as research plays an important role in my degree), it was also a great opportunity to learn more about how the industrial placement scheme worked.
-I remember being impressed by how green the campus was and, for a nature lover like me, that made a solid first impression.
+I looked around the facilities and I remember being impressed by how green the campus was and, for a nature lover like me, that made a solid first impression.
 Surrey Sports Park was another very appealing aspect for me as I wanted to continue the sports I pursued in high school.
-I was absolutely thrilled to hear how many social sports I could take part in, and playing badminton was a great way to meet new people.
+I was absolutely thrilled to hear how many social sports I could take part in, and playing badminton was a great way to meet new people

 My advice to anyone who gets an offer from Surrey is that a little research can go a long way.
 Browsing the University and Team Surrey websites can really help give an idea of what you can get involved with once you arrive.